 We provide for the estimated cost of instrument warranties in cost of product revenue at the time revenue is recognized based on the estimated cost to repair the instrument over its warranty period.
+As we develop and sell new instruments, our provision for warranty expense increases.
 Cost of revenue reflects not only estimated warranty expense for the systems sold in the current period, but also any changes in estimated warranty expense for the installed base that results from our quarterly evaluation of service experience.
-Our actual warranty obligation is affected by instrument performance in the customer's environment and associated costs incurred in servicing instruments.
+Our actual warranty obligation is affected by instrument performance in the customers' environment and costs incurred in servicing instruments.
 Should actual service rates or costs differ from our estimates, which are based on historical data and projections of future costs, revisions to the estimated warranty liability would be required.

-Following is a summary of changes in accrued warranty reserve for products sold to customers for the years ended December 31, 2008 and 2007 (in thousands):
+Following is a summary of changes in accrued warranty reserve for products sold to customers for the years ended December 31, 2009 and 2008 (in thousands):

-For the Years Ended December 31, 2008 2007 Balance, beginning of year ¢ 1.667 ¢ 1,978 Provision for warranty expense Ф 3,500 φ 2,133 Liability assumed in connection with business acquisition 86 Change in estimate, balance beginning of year (356) (38) Settlement of warranty liability (1,974) (2,492) Balance, end of year \$ 2,837 \$ 1,667
+For the Years Ended December 31,

+2009 2008

+Balance, beginning of year \$ 2,837 \$ 1,667

+Provision for warranty expense 4,407 · 3,500

+Change in estimate, balance beginning of year (820) (356)

+Settlement of warranty liability (3,338) (1,974)

+Balance, end of year \$ 3,086 \$ 2,837